FUT: Follicular Unit Transplant

 Local anaesthetic is used here, which eliminates some risks associated with other transplant procedures.
 There will be no scarring that you can detect, and you’ll be able to go back to work the next day.
 It’ll only take up to 7 days to heal fully.

 There’s a much better survival rate with FUE, which is why so many more people are opting for it over FUT.
 With FUT you may require stitches, but as FUE is a minimally invasive treatment, that won’t be the case.
 Some patients find the treatment so relaxing that they fall asleep during it!

 You’ll be left with a dense, naturally looking head of hair with no way to detect the procedure you’ve had done.
 The great thing about FUE is that you can also have scars from previous surgeries corrected.
-You’ll notice immediate results but the best results will come around 6-12 months after your treatment.Click Here to Receive Up to £2000 Off
+You’ll notice immediate results but the best results will come around 6-12 months after your treatment.Click Here for Your Up to £2000 off Voucher